Skip to main content

 PIM plugins / Customization

-Secondly, you can also let your Product Information Management Tool handle the connection to marketplaces.
+Secondly, you can let your Product Information Management Tool handle the connection to marketplaces.
 It allows you to keep your product data “close” and customize connections specifically to your needs.
-It might be a feature already included in your PIM: some PIM systems offer marketplace integrations out of the box, and others require extensive customization: it pays to keep that in mind during a PIM selection process.
+It might be a feature already included in your PIM.
+Some PIM systems offer marketplace integrations out of the box, and others require extensive customization: it pays to keep that in mind during a PIM selection process.

-It does have drawbacks though: managing these connections yourself can be time-consuming (or budget-consuming, if a third party is involved).
-They will also cover only the Product Information “data stream” (sometimes stock and pricing as well), but usually do not cover the order operations.
+It does have drawbacks though: managing these connections yourself can be time-consuming (or budget-consuming if a third party is).
+They will also cover only the Product Information “data stream” (sometimes stock and pricing) but usually do not cover the order operations.

 Syndicators/Aggregators

 And last but not least, you can use a dedicated third party to manage your marketplace connections.
 These syndicators are the “middleware” of the marketplace era but are very useful.
-Companies like ChannelEngine, ProductFlow, or Channable specialize in streamlining the output process: they allow you to easily map your internal product data to all the external channels your want to sell your products on.
-From Google Shopping to Amazon: they make sure your product catalog is up-to-date.
+Companies like ChannelEngine, ProductFlow, or Channable specialize in streamlining the output process: they allow you to easily map your internal product data to all the external channels you want to sell your products on.
+From Google Shopping to Amazon, they ensure your product catalog is up-to-date.

 Relying on specialists has clear advantages: they make sure the connection with the marketplaces keeps working (they tend to upgrade/downgrade quite often, let alone change categories and hierarchies) and their software often allows for smart rules (filling fields, combining fields, doing calculations) that allow you to maintain the same margins across geographies (as they update the pricing for you) or sell different collections on different marketplaces.

-They do charge a fee for this service however and setting them correctly does require a significant time investment.
-Still, if they work (especially when they also support stock updates and order operations through automated connections) they can be a great tool.
+They charge a fee for this service; however, setting them correctly requires a significant time investment.
+Still, they can be a great tool if they work (especially when they support stock updates and order operations through automated connections).

 Want to learn more about PIM?